 This course introduces students to building materials and processes through opportunities to design and build various construction projects.
-Students will learn to create and read working drawings; become familiar with common construction materials, components, and processes; and perform a variety of fabrication, assembly, and finishing operations.
+Students will create and read working drawings; become familiar with common construction materials, components, and processes; and perform a variety of fabrication, assembly, and finishing operations.
 They will use a variety of hand and power tools and apply knowledge of imperial and metric systems of measurement, as appropriate.
 Students will develop an awareness of environmental and societal issues related to construction technology, and will explore secondary and post secondary pathways leading to careers in the industry.
-Students will develop skills through projects such as canoe paddles, furniture, cabinets, structures, and others.

-Construction Engineering Technology Grade 11
+Construction Engineering Technology TCJ3C1 Grade 11 College